esphome/esphome-docs/components/lvgl.rst

 ``msgboxes``
 ************

-The Message boxes act as pop-ups.
+The message boxes act as pop-ups.
 They are built from a background container, a title, an optional close button, a text and optional buttons.

 .. figure:: /components/images/lvgl_msgbox.png
     :align: center